getlumos/docs-lumos/src/content/docs/guides/vision.md

 description: LUMOS evolves from schema language to workflow automation language - the Hardhat for Solana
 ---

-# LUMOS Vision: The Workflow Language for Solana

 **Last Updated:** November 22, 2025

 ---